MohithJegan/Http-5125-Cumulative-1/README.md

 - **TeacherPage/Validation.cshtml**:
    Displays validation errors when the form is submitted with invalid data.

+- **TeacherPage/Edit.cshtml**:
+  Displays a form to update a teacher to the database.

-The `TeacherAPIController.cs` exposes an API for interacting with teacher data, while the TeacherPage views handle displaying data, creating, and deleting teachers and perform validation.
+The `TeacherAPIController.cs` handles CRUD operations for teacher data, while the TeacherPage views manage displaying, creating, editing, deleting, and validating teacher information.

 ### 2. **Student Controller**